GoldenScientist/GoldenScientist/README.md

 ---

-⭐️ **Fun Fact:** When I’m not wrangling data, you can find me 🎨 painting, 📚 reading sci-fi, or 🏞️ hiking in the mountains!
+⭐️ **Fun Fact:** When I’m not wrangling data, you can find me 🎨 painting, 📚 reading sci-fi, or🎣 Fishing at sea!

 ---